-During the months of May and June, every three years, accredited asbestos inspectors will perform our three-year re-inspections.
+During the months of May and June 2015, accredited asbestos inspectors will perform our three-year reinspections.
 An accredited asbestos management planner will review the results and recommend any actions we should take to safely manage all asbestos materials in our school buildings.